 The Criminal Connection

 The anonymous feature of the blockchain technology attracted not only experts but also criminal personals.
 Why?
 Well, the nature of the network is decentralized so that no one can know your true identity.

-This is making bitcoin the primary target that is being used as a currency in the black market and the dark web.
+This makes bitcoin the primary target used as a currency in the black market and the dark web.

 Not a good thing to build up the reputation.
 This bad name is making many people think twice before looking into the whole system.
 Moreover, it’s natural for people wanting to stay away from any criminal association.

-Blockchains work fine for a small number of users.
+Another one of the challenges of implementing blockchain is scalability.
+In reality, blockchains work fine for a small number of users.
 But what happens when a mass integration will take place?
-Ethereum and Bitcoin now have the highest number of users on the network and needless to say, they are having a hard time dealing with the situation.
+Ethereum and Bitcoin now have the highest number of users on the network, and needless to say, they are having a hard time dealing with the situation.

 When the user number increase on the network, the transitions take longer to process.
 As a result, the transactions cost higher than usual, and this also restricts more users on the network.